SorceressLyra/localPipeline/readme.md

+# **!!CURRENTLY IN ALPHA STAGE!!**
+Functionality is in progress and subject to significant changes.
+Do not use in production environments.

 # LocalPipe
 A command-line interface for testing and running local pipelines.

 ## Overview
 LocalPipe is designed to be compatible with Azure Pipelines and CodeMagic, providing a streamlined way to test and execute local pipelines.